pypa/pipx/README.md

 *pipx is still a new project.
 Please submit issues if you have questions or bugs to report.
 For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi).
 Read more about pipx on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).*

 *pipx uses the word "binary" to describe a file that can be run directly from the command line.
-These files are localed in the `bin` directory alongside other executables.
+These files are located in the `bin` directory alongside other executables.
 Despite the name, they usually do not contain binary data.*

 pipx makes running the latest version of a program as easy as
 ```